Smoke free Oxfordshire by 2025

 An example of the initiative includes smoke-free sidelines where children train or play football.

-Another example is developing the South East of England Position Statement on e-cigarettes to ensure an evidence-based approach is taken to promoting and using them.
+Another example is developing the South East of England Position Statement on vaping to ensure an evidence-based approach is taken to promoting and using them.

 Smokefree School Gates